georgd/indigobook-phoenix/README.md

 New in version 0.3.0, the plugin will attempt to discern the jurisdiction and court and assign proper jurisdiction and court codes to them to reduce time spent recoding.

 ### Bundled translators
 New in version 0.4.0, working Westlaw and Lexis+ translators.
-These have not been merged into Zotero 8 for a variety of reasons, including my laziness in getting them compliant.
+These have not been merged into Zotero 8 or 9 for a variety of reasons, including my laziness in getting them compliant.

 ### Synchronization Rules